Athlon007/myopinion-vue/README.md

 # My Opinion - Front-end

 The Web Development 2 project, which builds upon the Web Development 1 project.
-This is the Vue.JS front-end
+This is the Vue.JS front-end.

 For the front-end, visit <http://github.com/Athlon007/myopinion-vue>.